relasine/gh-api/README.md

 - [Jest](https://jestjs.io/)
 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

+### Future Improvements

+- Address the "flashing" that happens on the ResultsPage when it starts out consuming the data in state, then immediately loses that state when the call to Github kicks off.
+- Dig more into the Github API so more data can be displayed
+- Investigate a way to query Repos by their id for the `DetailsPage`
+- Add component testing
+- Clean up JSX on the DetailsPage

 ### Who I am

 I am Kevin Simpson, a Frontend Engineer from Thornton, Colorado.